 Then I started trying other brands of hay and was honestly a little shocked to see how much hay could actually vary.

 My go-to hay is now Oxbow Timothy Hay.

 When you open the bag, you’ll smell the difference.
 This hay smells fresh and even has a sweet aroma.

 Then when you feed your bunny, you’ll notice the next big difference.
 Way less dust and small pieces of hay that are going to make a bigger mess.

 P.S.
-Oxbow offers other types of hay too, and all of them are high quality and fun change of diet for your bunny.
+Oxbow offers other types of hay too, and all of them are high-quality and fun changes of diet for your bunny.
 I buy big bags of the Timothy Hay, and occasional small bags of the other types to give our bunnies some variety.

 Best Rabbit Pellet